harismh/site/content/sophisticated-simplicity.md

 :date 2025-01-13T23:24:00
 :body

 Things that just work often rely on sophisticated implementations.
-Behind their simple veneers lies deep design.
+But behind their simple veneers lies deep design.

 Multi-touch on the iPhone is a classic example.
 The gestures feel completely natural, but underneath are signal-processing algorithms, gesture recognition systems, and many other components working in concert to create that effortless illusion.